-1When duplicating code, the duplicate pieces of code might not be coupled, apart from representing the same functionality.
-So if this functionality is going to change, it might need to change in more than one place, thus creating an implicit coupling between multiple pieces of code.
+1When duplicating code, the code might not be coupled in other ways than that it is supposed to represent the same functionality.
+So if this functionality is going to change, it might need to change in more than one place, thus creating an implicit coupling between the multiple pieces of code.